 Step Two: Clinical Experience

-After obtaining your master’s degree, all states require two years of clinical experience.
-This can be completed through volunteer work or by becoming an employee at a charitable organization, nonprofit organization, college or university, private practice, or other approved business and organizations that provide mental health services.
+After obtaining your master's degree through the MFT program, all states typically require two years of clinical experience.
+This can be completed through volunteer work or by becoming an employee at a charitable organization, nonprofit organization, college or university, private clinical practice, or other approved business and organizations that provide mental health services.

 Your clinical experience must be supervised by a licensed marriage and family therapist, psychologist, or social worker.
 Depending on your state requirements, this could be anywhere from 1,500 hours to 4,000 hours of work, according to the Association of Marriage and Family Therapy Regulatory Boards (AMFTRB).

 Once you’ve finished the required clinical experience for your state, or are getting close to completion, you will need to take your state’s licensing exam.
 Some states have their own exam, while others use the Examination in Marital and Family Therapy, which is administered by AMFTRB.
 While the idea of a big exam can be daunting, between your master’s coursework and clinical experience, you’ll be totally prepared.